TAHJones/elements-of-healing/README.md

 ### Testing Stories

 - The following error message  `NameError at /checkout/ - name 'basket' is not defined` occurred during the final implementation of the checkout app.
-This was caused by the basket session varaible being incorrectly named 'bag' in the checkout view.
+This was caused by the basket session variable being incorrectly named 'bag' in the checkout view.

 - The potency value of purchased remedies failed to appear in either the shopping basket or on the checkout page.
 This was caused by the form value name for 'potency' being incorrectly named as 'product_potency' in the add_to_basket view.